SimonVanMello/dshop/README.md

 ## 📚 Project Overview

-This project is an online shop built with React for the frontend and Spring Boot for the backend.
-It allows Minecraft enthusiasts to browse, purchase, and manage their favorite in-game items and accessories.
+This project employs a robust and modular hexagonal architecture, utilizing React for the frontend and Spring Boot for the backend.
+Embrace the Minecraft experience by exploring, purchasing, and managing your favorite in-game items and accessories through our user-friendly platform.

 ## 🚀 Features